Dutta-SD/PythonPrograms/README.md

 # Python_Programs
-This repository is for programs I wrote while learning Pyhton.
+Repository is for Writing practice Pyhton Code